kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - More may come now, of course.
 - The girl in this picture is very familiar, I don't know why yet.
 - I'm guessing everyone in Dénia and the Marina Alta region knows this man.
+- Gloria the receptionist could very well be a close relation of this man.

 ### Dark thick-curly-haired deep-set man